mikewacker/age-verification/DESIGN.md

 By comparison, scientists estimate that there are 10<sup>80</sup> atoms in the universe.
 It suffices to say that any brute-force attack that tries every possible ID would be infeasible.

-**[Technical] Solution: ID Design, Continued**
+<ins>[Technical] ID Design, Continued</ins>

 An ID is actually 256 randomly generated bits; we use a URL-friendly base64 encoding to convert it to text.

 Any time you randomly generate bits, you should use a cryptographically strong random number generator (e.g., Java's [`SecureRandom`][secure-random]), not a normal random number generator.

-**Tradeoff: Deduplication vs. Authentication**
+#### [Tradeoff] Deduplication vs. Authentication

+Here's what we achieved by treating this as a deduplication problem:

+- If John Smith verifies his own account on Pop, he can't verify anyone else's account on Pop.
-If John Smith does not have his own account on Pop, his account on CheckMyAge could be used to verify someone else's account on Pop&mdash;although it can still only be used to verify one account.
+- If John Smith does not have an account on Pop, he can only verify one other person's account on Pop.
-That problem is an authentication problem.
+    - This problem is an authentication problem.

-In terms of stopping kids from bypassing the system, this solution may not be an "A" solution for that reason, but it still would receive a good grade.
-Its key advantage, though, is that it uses an anonymous ID&mdash;as opposed to a real name or a username.

-Likewise, since this problem occurs under a much narrower set of conditions, we can pursue more incremental fixes to mitigate the problem going forward.
-Since we already have a good grade, we only need to find the incremental fixes that slightly increase that grade.

-**Other Consideration: Mitigating a Smaller Authentication Problem**
+It's not an "A" solution, but it's still quite effective&mdash;while protecting the anonymity of users.

+So what do we do about the part of the problem that we did not solve?

+- Again, our goal is not to be 100% effective.
+- We are already dealing with a much smaller problem.

+Thus, instead of making it impossible to verify someone else's account, we can feasibly make it harder to do that.

+### Analyzing the Chain of Custody

-Let's assume that John Smith does not have his own account on Pop.
+- Let's assume that John Smith does not have his own account on Pop.
-Let's also assume that there's a misbehaved kid, Bobby Tables, who wants to verify his account on Pop (`injector`) using John Smith's age certificate.
+- Let's also assume that there's a misbehaved kid, Bobby Tables, who wants to verify his account on Pop (`injector`) using John Smith's age certificate.

 We'll consider two variants of that scenario:

 1. John Smith is willing to help Bobby Tables bypass age verification.
 2. Bobby Tables is willing to resort to subterfuge.

-We can break this problem down into three sub-problems.
-We will briefly analyze each sub-problem:
+Let's find the ways to break the chain of custody&mdash;and also find tactics to mitigate those problems:

 1. Bobby Tables logs into John Smith's account on CheckMyAge, either with or without his permission.
     - Offering or even requiring two-factor authentication can keep unauthorized users out of John Smith's